-Rich also has substantial expertise working in Indian Country.
-In 2024, Rich was recognized by the San Franciso Federal Executive Board as Employee of the Year in the Law Enforcement category for his environmental enforcement work with Indian Tribes.
-While at EPA, Rich also served on the City of Pacifica’s Planning Commission for thirteen years, during which he served as Chair three times and participated in numerous public hearings on land use plans and conformance with CEQA and Coastal Zone requirements.
+Rich has substantial experience working in Indian Country.
+In 2024, he was recognized by the San Francisco Federal Executive Board as Employee of the Year in the Law Enforcement category for his environmental enforcement work with Indian Tribes.

 University of CA, Los Angeles, BA, 1991